hanabi/hanabi.github.io/Reference.md

 ### Clue Interpretation & Occam's Razor

 * When a clue could have multiple interpretations, usually *Schrödinger's Cat Principle* is involved - players must wait a round and see what their teammates do in order to find out the true meaning of the clue.
 But what if a clue could have multiple interpretations and a player does **not** have to wait for information from anyone else?
-* For example, Alice gives a clue to Cathy, and now Bob **must** act, because he does not see any matching card in anybody else's hand.
+* For example, Alice gives a weird clue to Cathy, and now Bob **must** act, because he does not see any matching card in anybody else's hand.
 * In this situation, players should use *Occam's Razor* - always assume the simplest possible interpretation.

 1) Assume a direct *Play Clue* or a *Delayed Play Clue* (if it could be possible that no blind-plays & no *Prompts* are involved).
 2) Assume a *Prompt* (if it could be possible that no blind-plays are involved).
 3) Assume a *Finesse* (or a *Prompt* + *Finesse*) over a *Bluff* (from Bob's perspective).
     * From everyone else's perspective, assume a *Finesse* (or a *Prompt* + *Finesse*) if the clue directly "matches" the card that was blind-played.
-4) Assume the "move" that results in the least number of blind-plays and the least number of *Prompts*.
+4) Assume the "move" that results in the least number of blind-plays.
     * In general, this means assuming a one-blind-play *Bluff* over a two-blind-play *Finesse*.
 But keep in mind that only certain cards are legal *Bluff* targets - you can't just do a *Bluff* with any card.
+5) Assume the "move" that results in the least number of *Prompts*.
-    * This means that if something could be either a *Finesse* or a *Finesse* with a *Prompt* involved, then the pure *Finesse* is simpler and you should assume that.
+    * This means that if something could be either a one-blind-play *Finesse* **or** a one-blind-play *Finesse* with a *Prompt* involved, then the pure *Finesse* is simpler and you should assume that.

 <br />